danhunsaker/calends/README.md

   - Offsets
     - number of days, as integer or float, via numeric or string types
       - can include fractional days to indicate time

+- `stardate`
+  - Formats
+    - **`main` - A combined variant, which supports both TOS and TNG style stardates.
+It does this by subdividing the system into short eras called "issues", and letting the issue number become negative instead of the stardate itself, as needed.
+This is arguably the most widely-used system, being the one Google uses in their Calendar and other projects.
+Devised by Andrew Main.**
+    - `kennedy` - The other combined variant, which uses a single continuously- increasing value instead of `main`'s "issues".
+Devised by Richie Kennedy.
+    - `pugh90s` - A TNG-focused variant devised by Steve Pugh.
+The fractional component of negative stardates is reversed, such that `-15129.99999` is followed by `-15128.00000`.
+    - `pughfixed` - A revision of `pugh90s` which uses a fixed year length.
+    - `schmidt` - Another TNG-focused variant devised by Andreas Schmidt and Graham Kennedy.
+Virtually identical to `pugh90s`, but the fractional component increases normally for negative stardates.
+    - `guide-equiv`, `guide-tng`, `guide-tos` - The current variants described on the TrekGuide page covering stardates. `guide-equiv` provides a stardate intended for out-of-universe dates, while `guide-tng` and `guide-tos` both provide stardates for their respective eras of the franchise.
+    - `guide-oldtng`, `guide-oldtos` - Older variants pulled from archived versions of the TrekGuide page.
+(NOTE: `guide-oldtos` is not currently implemented.)
+    - `aldrich` - A simplified variant for stardates that end up being very close to `schmidt`'s.
+Devised by John C. Aldrich.
+    - `red-dragon` - The variant used in the Red Dragon Inn's stardate calculator, which is intended solely for use with its own roleplaying forums and related activities.
+    - `sto-hynes`, `sto-academy`, `sto-tom`, `sto-anthodev` - A group of variants all aimed at calculating stardates for use within Star Trek&trade; Online.
+The most accurate is probably `sto-hynes`, but this assumption is untested.
+  - Offsets
+    - Must be provided as `"{stardate} {variant}"`
+      (or `"{variant} {stardate}"`).

 ## Contributing